Surrey's Arshdeep Bains relishing call up to Vancouver Canucks

 Bains, of Surrey, B.C., was called up last week by the Canucks and made his NHL debut against the Colorado Avalanche on Tuesday.
 He also suited up Thursday night against the Seattle Kraken.

-"It was pretty special playing my first couple games," he said after practice at UBC on Friday.
+"It was pretty special playing my first couple games," he said after a team practice on Friday.
 "So I'm still kind of thinking about that right now."

+Bains made his home debut on Saturday as the Vancouver Canucks bested the Boston Bruins 3-2 in overtime.
+He finished with 11:20 of ice time.

-Bains spoke of the impact playing with Brock Boeser and J.T.
-Miller on the second line has had on him in his so-far short time with the Canucks.
+The soft-spoken forward shared on Friday about the impact playing with Brock Boeser and J.T.
+Miller on the second line has had on him in his short time with the big-league Canucks.

 "They helped me kind of see a different side of the game," he said.
 "I think I was able to kind of learn how they move around the rink and kind of learn from them."